J. R. Reed (American football, born 1982)

-Herbert Lee "J. R." Reed (born February 11, 1982) is an American former professional football safety.
+Herbert Lee "J. R." Reed Jr. (born February 11, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the Philadelphia Eagles in the fourth round of the 2004 NFL draft.
-He played football at Hillsborough High School to later go on and play college football at South Florida, where he is the school's career leader in interceptions.
+He played football at Hillsborough High School to later go on and play college football for the South Florida Bulls.
+He is the school's career leader in interceptions.

 Reed was also a member of the St. Louis Rams, Atlanta Falcons, New York Giants, and New York Jets.